Important: this post is a work-in-progress project. Last update: March 17, 2025.

 Table of Contents

-My output settings
+My stream & output settings

 These settings are what I’ve found work best and look best for a high-movement video game like ESO.

-The streamers I’ve talked to have said that they use the 4500 Kbps bitrate instead of the 6000 Kbps that I use, so that’s something to consider, as that might make it so more people are able to watch your streams.
 If you’re an Affiliate, you do not have access to guaranteed transcoding, meaning that if a viewer’s internet is slow, they might not be able to watch high-quality streams (for example, 1080p60 at 6000 Kbps bitrate).
 Partners have access to this though, which means that their viewers are able to adjust the video quality whenever they’d like to.

 Don’t forget to enable the Twitch VOD track setting if there’s audio going on in the background that you’d like to broadcast when you’re live, but you want it gone in your saved VOD’s.
 There are video guides for this on YouTube if you’re interested.

 When it comes to the Preset setting, lower options seem to produce decent visuals too.
 This will depend on how much your GPU can handle.
-Also, I could not see a difference between the P6 and the P7 presets.
+I could not see a difference between the P6 and the P7 presets.
 They look identical, so it’s best to just use P6 because of this.

 Keep in mind that pixelation WILL happen if there’s a lot of movement in your footage (even if it’s just camera changes), regardless of what settings you decide to use.